What Is the NHS Audio Typing Test and How to Prepare for it?

 - This audio is a transcription of a woman reporting domestic violence.

 - The last clip is a transcription of a citizen reporting a major road traffic collision.

-Using a medical subjects typing exam, you may improve your understanding of medical themes and expand your medical vocabulary while practising your typing skills.
+Using a medical subject typing exam, you may improve your understanding of medical themes and expand your medical vocabulary while practicing your typing skills.

 You might practice with a normal dictaphone if you just want to fake your way in without successfully completing a course.
-The truth will out, as they say.
-You should expect them to put your skills to the test before hiring you, so start practising now.
+However, eventually, the truth will out.
+You should expect them to put your skills to the test before hiring you, so start practicing as early as you can.